 What do the drone regulations in Norway actually say?
 (Complete guide 2025)

-You just bought a drone.
-What now?
+You have just bought a drone.
+Now what?

 "Drone" certificate

-No matter what drone you have or what certificate you take – these rules always apply.
+No matter what drone you have, or what certificate you take – these rules ALWAYS apply.

 1. Register your drone (mandatory)